UVADS/orientation-technical/msds-residential/instructor-guide.md

     * welcome to grad school
     * let's talk about how to know when you've done something, grad school style
     * also about how to know if you found a good source or not, i don't tell you the sources you have to seek them out and learn how to discern if they are quality
+    * Some of you may have mastered parts of this orientation, here's your mission ...

 * Triad time #4 (20min)
   * Form a new triad